Title – Blood Moon

 Before reading the book I sort of had ideas on how the plot would progress.. the end result was nothing like my thoughts, the events are so unexpected and dark but so riveting.
 It’s that reality check moment again.. since the story is based on a real crime you sort of don’t want to love/enjoy the story as you feel a little bad but you do.. it’s certainly got some wow moments that stick with you.

-Guest review contributed by David’s Book Blurg.
+This guest post was contributed by David’s Book Blurg.
 David features book reviews, author spotlights, and author interviews from his home base in the UK.